CleanSurvival: Automated data preprocessing for time-to-event models using reinforcement learning: Introduction

 \section{Introduction}

 In the era of big data and machine learning (ML), the ability to extract meaningful insights from complex datasets is paramount.
 A critical step in this process is \emph{data preprocessing}, which involves cleaning, transforming, and preparing raw data to be suitable for analysis.
-The quality of data preprocessing may significantly impact the performance and reliability of ML models.
-This is particularly crucial in the field of survival analysis, where the goal is to predict the time until an event of interest occurs, such as patient death, equipment failure or customer churn.
+The quality of data preprocessing may significantly impact the performance and reliability of ML models \citep{Cote2024}, even for robust learning methods \citep{ilyas2022}.
+This is particularly important in the field of survival analysis, where the goal is to predict the time until an event of interest occurs, such as patient death, equipment failure or customer churn.

 Survival analysis poses unique challenges due to the presence of censored data, where the event of interest has not yet been observed.
-However, it is also overlooked in the context of automated machine learning (AutoML) pipelines, which aim to streamline the ML development process by automating tasks such as algorithm selection, hyperparameter tuning and model evaluation---and increasingly incorporate data preparation as part of their pipelines.
-There exist several tools focusing on preprocessing for classification and regression models \cite{mumuni2024}.
+However, it is also overlooked in the context of automated machine learning (AutoML) pipelines, which aim to streamline the ML development process by automating tasks such as algorithm selection, hyperparameter tuning and model evaluation---and increasingly incorporate data preparation as part of their pipelines \citep{zoeller2021_autoML_benchmark, mumuni_automated_2025, mladenovic2026automated}.
+There exist several tools focusing on preprocessing for classification and regression models \citep[e.g.][]{learn2clean_2019, bilal2022, nikitin_fedot_2022, santos2023}.
 In this paper, we introduce \texttt{CleanSurvival}, an automated data preprocessing framework tailored specifically for survival analysis.

-\texttt{CleanSurvival} leverages reinforcement learning (RL) techniques, specifically \(Q\)-learning, to optimize decisions such as imputation of missing values, detection and handling of outliers and feature extraction for survival models.
-RL is a powerful approach for automated data preprocessing because it dynamically optimizes pipeline steps by learning to maximize a reward function tied directly to model performance, ensuring data cleaning decisions are guided by their impact on survival predictions.
+\texttt{CleanSurvival} leverages reinforcement learning (RL) techniques, specifically \(Q\)-learning, to optimise decisions such as imputation of missing values, detection and handling of outliers and feature extraction for survival models.
+RL is a powerful approach for automated data preprocessing because it dynamically optimises pipeline steps by learning to maximise a reward function tied directly to model performance, ensuring data cleaning decisions are guided by their impact on survival predictions.
 The framework is designed to handle continuous and categorical variables, and can be used with a variety of time-to-event models, from classical methods to modern deep learning frameworks.

 The framework, available as an open-source Python package, is demonstrated on several common survival analysis datasets, highlighting the sensitivity of predictive performance to data preprocessing steps and boasting improved predictive performance compared to standard approaches.